Shouree/storm-http-framework/doc/02-Language_Reference/03-The_Syntax_Language/06-Syntax_Transforms.md

 execute the transform functions of any captured rule tokens that were given parameters.
 To be able to access these tokens, they are also captured in the parse tree, but with a name that is generally not accessible to languages.

+Finally, a few words on evaluation order of the transforms in a production.
+Since rule tokens might require parameters when transformed, and since the Syntax Language allows arbitrary parameters to the transform functions, it is not possible to specify one particular evaluation order.
+Rather, the Syntax Language takes what can be thought of as a lazy approach.
+As stated above, it first attempts to create the return value.
+If the return value is a function call or refers to a captured token, this might involve transforming some captured rule tokens.
+If this is the case, they are evaluated before the return value is created.
+Similarly, this evaluation might require other tokens to be evaluated, etc. As such, the system transforms the tokens necessary to create the return value first.
+Afterwards, the system transforms any remaining captured tokens that need to be transformed from left to right.
+To summarize, the order is generally left-to-right, but dependencies between parameters in the return value or in parameters to transform functions might cause tokens to be evaluated earlier.
+The avid reader might have noticed that it is possible to create dependency cycles in the syntax transforms.
+The system will detect these and report an error, but due to the lazy nature of Storm, this might not happen until the transform function is executed for the first time.

 ### Example 1 - Matching substrings